nlaeeq/Covid19_DataCleaning/README.md

 ### ABOUT THE PROJECT:

-This research is conducted to examine the impact of the **COVID-19** epidemic on global health using **SQL**.
+This research is conducted to examine the impact of the **COVID-19** pandemic on global health using **SQL**.
 The project aims to analyze publicly available dataset in order to extract valuable insights regarding the extent and severity of the virus.

 During the [**data exploration phase**](https://nlaeeq.github.io/Covid19_DataExploration/), an unstructured analysis of a significant COVID-19 dataset was performed to detect preliminary patterns, characteristics, and focal points.